mudassirmushtaq/csup/README.md

 * **TIO_CS_ADDRESS** Tenable.io Container Security Address (_default is registry.cloud.tenable.com_)
 * **CS_API** Tenable.io Container Security API Path (_default is https://cloud.tenable.com/container-security/api/v1 _)

-### Status return code

-While this is likely more complex than necessary, if someone wanted to be shwifty they could determine what classes of things caused the failure:

-- Policy Violation = 1
-- CVSS Threshold Violation = 2
-- Discovered Malware = 4
-- Potentially Unwanted Programs = 8

-Also as the value of no 2 should collide, you could actually determine any combination of things that have failed.
-For example 5 would equal malware and a policy violation.
-6 would equal CVSS scores and Malware.

 ### Global Arguments

 ```